 - Total deductions and credits, including the standard deduction

 - Any tax payments you have already made, through withholding or other ways

 The tax still unpaid is the amount you must pay using estimated tax payment forms.

 Can I Complete These Forms Myself?

-If you have a simple business, and you file using Schedule C-EZ, you might be able to complete this form on your own.
+If you have a simple business, you might be able to complete this form on your own.
 If your business is more complicated, with a home office deduction depreciation, or inventory, you may need help with Schedule C.

 Where Do I Get These Forms?